Lynn Cukaj

 Download and print the attachment below.

-In this activity you will reflect on two things from the past year:
+In this activity you will relflect on the past year and answer the following questions:

 What are you most proud of?